DeepQuark: A Deep-Neural-Network Approach to Multiquark Bound States

-where the first two terms are the mass and kinetic energy of the (anti)quark $i$, respectively. $V_{ij}$ represents the two-body interaction between the (anti)quark pair ($ij$).
-In this work, we adopt a minimal quark model—the AL1 model introduced in Refs.~\cite{Semay:1994ht,SilvestreBrac1996}—which includes the one-gluon-exchange interaction $V_{\text{OGE}}$ and a two-body linear confinement term $V_{\text{conf}}$,
+\emph{Hamiltonian}---\clabel[A1-1]{We employ the nonrelativistic Hamiltonian in a minimal quark model—the AL1 model (where ``L" denotes linear confinement interaction) introduced in Refs.~\cite{Semay:1994ht,SilvestreBrac1996}.
+The AL1 potential consists of two parts: the one-gluon-exchange interaction $V_{\text{OGE}}$, accouting for the short-range perturbative QCD effects, and a two-body linear confinement term $V_{\text{conf}}$, which models the quark confinement in hadrons.}

-Here, $\boldsymbol\lambda_i $ is the SU(3) Gell-Mann color matrix acting on the $i$-th quark (replaced by -$\boldsymbol\lambda^*$ for antiquark), and $\boldsymbol{s}_i$ is the spin-operator.
-The parameters of the model were determined by fitting the meson spectra across all flavor sectors.
-This interaction structure closely resembles that of the well-known Cornell model~\cite{Eichten:1978tg, Eichten:1979ms} but takes the light quark sector into consideration.
-For baryon systems~\cite{SilvestreBrac1996}, an additional phenomenological term $V_{123}=-\frac{C}{m_1m_2m_3}$, which is inversely proportional to the quark mass, is introduced to mimic the three-body interaction effect.
-For hadron systems with heavy quarks, this term only gives small corrections and therefore is neglected in calculation.
+Here, $\boldsymbol\lambda_i $ is the SU(3) Gell-Mann color matrix acting on the $i$ th quark (replaced by -$\boldsymbol\lambda^*$ for antiquark), and $\boldsymbol{s}_i$ is the spin operator.
+This interaction structure closely resembles that of the well-known Cornell model~\cite{Eichten:1978tg, Eichten:1979ms} but takes the light quark sector into consideration. \clabel[A1-2]{The parameters of the model, including four constituent quark masses and six potential parameters, were determined by fitting the meson spectra across all flavor sectors.}